PotetSpoon/vision-based-house-segmentation-for-robotic-perception-/README.md

 ## Overview

-This project implements a YOLO-based object detection system designed for real-time robotic perception in a kitchen environment.
+This project implements a YOLO-based object detection system designed for real-time robotic perception in a household environment.

-The goal is to simulate a vision module that could be integrated into assistive robotics systems, such as exoskeletons or humanoid robots, enabling interaction with everyday objects.
+The goal is to simulate a vision module that could be integrated into assistive robotics systems, specifically for robot contesting in Robocup@Home, enabling interaction with everyday objects.

 ## License